Neuroplasticity & Learning: A Teacher's Guide

 Can older teachers still benefit from neuroplasticity?

-Start your next lesson with a three-minute "brain dump. " Ask your students to write down everything they can remember from the previous lesson without looking at their notes.
+Start your next lesson with a three-minute "brain dump. " Ask your learners to write down everything they can remember from the previous lesson without looking at their notes.
 This simple act of

 These studies examine the neuroscience of learning and its implications for classroom practice.